goblimey/learn-unix/README.md

 At the time this work didn't
 gain traction,
-partly because of chicken and egg problems.
+because of a chicken and egg problem.
 Learn is
-aimed at people who don't know much about UNIX, but they need to know a certain amount to install and run it.
+aimed at people who don't know much about UNIX, but they needed to know a certain amount to install and run it.
-Also, they need access to a computer running UNIX.
+Also, they needed access to a computer running UNIX.
 That could be done by installing Linux on an old Windows machine, but that involved knowing some UNIX commands ...

-Nowadays
+In 2019 I fixed that problem by reworking the learn system to run under Docker.
+At the time
+you could run Docker images on a Windows system but it was a bit fiddly.
+Now it's much easier,
+so you can finally use learn to teach yourself about UNIX and Linux before you invest in a real system.

-command line interfaces are back.
+That knowledge is useful because command line interfaces are back.
-We are all using Virtual Private Server (VPS) systems and cloud computing.
+We are all using Virtual Private Server (VPS) systems (AKA cloud computers).
 Virtual servers are very cheap and they can be set up and torn down to order using software such as Kubernetes, with the application software running under Docker.
-Most virtual servers run Linux and you control them by logging in via a command-line interface.
+Linux is free so
+many virtual servers run it.
+Once they are running they are controlled by somebody connecting from a command window and running commands on them.

-Apple's Mac range of computers run UNIX.
+Apple's Mac range of computers have always run UNIX.
 It's heavily disguised behind a nice windows-style interface, but for some purposes you need to start a command window and type UNIX commands.